The RSK is the first complete bamboo frame shelter kit to use standard relief tarpaulins.

 The RSK has far reaching health and safety benefits.

 Its improved ventilation can potentially reduce the existing high mortality caused by acute respiratory infections in overcrowded refugee camps.
+This includes reducing the transmission of coronavirus .
 Every RSK has the unique safety option of being able to be lowered to a low wind profile within minutes to survive severe storms.

 The versatility and adaptability of the RSK in any emergency is considerable.

-This includes the ability of the emergency shelter to be thatched and, if needed, to support CGI sheeting.
+The ability of the emergency shelter to be thatched and support wooden planks.
 The use of RSK roof frames for temporary roof repairs.
-The ability of RSKs to be erected on sloping ground and the "urban RSK" that can even be erected on concrete for earthquake victims.
+The ability of RSKs to be erected on sloping ground.
+The ability of the "urban RSK" to be erected on concrete for earthquake victims.

 THATCHING EMERGENCY RSK